InDate/r2/README.md

 * `/add <file>`: Add matching files to the chat session.
 * `/drop <file>`: Remove matching files from the chat session.
 * `/ls`: List all known files and those included in the chat session.
 * `/commit [message]`: Commit outstanding changes to the chat session files.
-Use this to commit edits you made outside the chat, with your editor or git commands. r2 will provide a commit message if you don't.
+Use this to commit edits you made outside the chat, with your editor or git commands.
 * `/undo`: Undo the last git commit if it was done by r2.
 * `/diff`: Display the diff of the last r2 commit.
-* `/debug`: Display the diff of the last r2 commit.
+* `/debug <file>`: Provide a program that is failing and r2 will execute file, upload relevant files and errors and then offer suggestions on how to fix.
-* `/unit_test`: Display the diff of the last r2 commit.
+* `/unit_test <file>`: Used to unit test a program file. r2 will prompt to build unit_tests if not available.
-* `/spec_file`: Display the diff of the last r2 commit.
+* `/spec_file <file>`: Build a code2text specification.
+Useful for describing the whole program in small context windows
-* `/test_connection`: Display the diff of the last r2 commit.
+* `/test_connection`: Test the connection to GPT without sending additional files or chat context
-* `/execute_file`: Display the diff of the last r2 commit.
+* `/execute_file <file>`: Used to execute files and commands.

 To use a command, simply type it in the chat input followed by any required arguments.